Paper, Scissors, Gravity

 You already know this

-The universe works the same way.
+The part nobody told me is that the universe works the same way.

 But "curved spacetime" is hard to compute.
 The equations are beautiful and brutal.
 Tensor calculus, Christoffel symbols, Ricci curvature.
 I can't do any of it.